Well, it’s been 15-months since I purchased the MSR Hubba Tour 2 tent, so I thought it was about time to write an updated review of the tent.

-Now that Garry has found the MSR Hubba Tour 2 he’s looking forward to doing more adventure cycling and cycle touring in the coming months!
+Now that Garry has found the MSR Hubba Tour 2 he’s looking forward to more adventure cycling and cycle touring in the coming months!

 Garry’s original tent used for cycle touring was the MSR Velo.
 But after sitting on the back of Garry’s bike for more than five years, being packed away wet and sometimes left for a few days, it finally wore out!

 At the time of replacing it, Garry was umming and ahhing as to what to replace his old tent with as they no longer made that model!
 In the end, Garry went for the Hilleberg Nammatj 2 GT a two-person tunnel tent.

 After several tours with the Hilleberg Garry started to miss his old MSR Velo.
 He missed its free-standing ability, the fact that it took a relatively small area to pitch in and it could also be pitched on rocky surfaces as there is very little need for pegging down a free-standing tent!